Bishal16/Google-Chrome-Extension_Covid19-Health-Related-Data-Classifier/README.md

-###How to install
+### How to install
 This extension is under active development and can only be installed as an unpacked version.
 Follow these steps to install the extension:
 1. Checkout or download the source of the extension, and save to your computer.
-2. Go to chrome://extensions from your Google Chrome browser.
+2. Go to "chrome://extensions" from your Google Chrome browser.
-3. Click on the Load Unpacked button at the top-right corner.
+5. Click on the Load Unpacked button at the top-right corner.
-4. Select the directory where the downloaded extension is.
+6. Select the directory where the downloaded extension is.